The statistics regarding high school dropouts are bad enough to make any parent cringe.

-This might be a good option for students who have temporary disruptions in their lives due to poor living environments or substance use and abuse.
-Once these students have attended to the issues that forced them to drop out, they can then move on and complete their degrees at a later time.
+For example, there are some states that are required to accept students into public schools if they can prove residency and are beneath a particular age cutoff point.
+If students reconsider their decision, they can go back to the schools and re-enroll.
+This might be a good option for students who have temporary disruptions in their lives due to poor living environments or substance abuse.
+And, once these students have attended to the issues that forced them to drop out, they can then move on and complete their degrees at a later time.

 GED Provides an Alternate

-Students who have no interest in enrolling in their old schools, or who are old enough that their schools will not accept them, might benefit from taking the GED.
-This is a test that measures how much students know, and it’s designed to ensure that students have learned the same sort of information they would have picked up in completed educational program.
+Students who have no interest in enrolling in their old schools might benefit from taking the GED.
+This is a test that measures how much information students know.
+And, it’s designed to ensure that students have learned the same things they would have picked up in completed educational program.

 Students can prepare for the test by:

 - Enrolling in preparation courses in the community